Neutrinomic/neuron_agent/README.md

 deno task start

 ```

-## Usage

 Set up your neuron in command line mode.
+You need to send 1.01 ICP to your principal and run it again.

 Open http://localhost:3014

 Place OPEN AI API key in settings - top right corner.

+Change your voting preferences.

+The agent will automatically vote on proposals based on your preferences.